Casecommons/developer_guides/RUBY.md

     in practice (and arguably a bit more readable).

 * When continuing a chained method invocation on another line keep the `.` on the second line.
-And indent 2 spaces on the second line
+And indent 2 spaces on the second line.
+Also the first method call should be on the first line.

     ```Ruby
+    # bad - first method call should be on the first line
+    one
+      .two
+      .three

     # bad - need to consult first line to understand second line
     one.two.three.
       four